Prospect List Building and Segmentation Rules

-We could dump all our contacts into the Pardot database, but we’re not marketing to the best of our ability if we give everyone the same message all the time instead of segmenting our data.
+We could dump all our contacts into our Pardot database, but we’re not taking full advantage of the platform if we give everyone the same message all the time instead of segmenting our prospects.

-As b2b marketers, we not only target people by various buyer personas, we also target people by offering and by which stage they stand in their buyer’s journey.
-Lists give us the ability to target people at different stages of their journey, by specific form submissions, by a particular trade show they attended, and more.
+We not only segment people by buyer persona, but also by offering and by which buyer’s journey stage they’re in.
+Pardot lists give us the ability to target people at different stages of their journey, by specific form submissions, by a particular event they attended, and more.

 How prospects are added to Pardot